Updated Nov. 29, 2021

-When chilly winter weather settles into Indiana, there’s still lots of opportunities to get outdoors and explore at the Indianapolis Zoo.
+When winter weather settles into Indiana, there’s still lots of opportunities to get outdoors and explore at the Indianapolis Zoo.

-You’ll find many of our animals perfectly at home in these colder temperatures.
-Species like the California sea lion, Pacific walrus, Amur tiger, Alaskan brown bear, red pandas and others are native to colder climates, so our furry friends are well adapted to handle the cold and snow.
+Many of our animals are perfectly at home in these colder temperatures.
+Species like the Arctic fox, Amur tiger, Alaskan brown bear, California sea lion and others are native to colder climates, so our furry friends are well adapted to handle the cold and snow.

 We also take some additional steps to help ensure our animals — along with guests and staff — safe during the cold and snow.

 Several of our exhibits are equipped with features that help keep our animals comfortable thought the winter.
 For instance, one of the rocks inside the Tiger Forest is heated to give our tigers a warm, dry spot to lie down.
 Also, the pools in our marine mammal exhibits are temperature regulated for the animals’ comfort.

 Most people probably wouldn’t think of our flamingos as “winter animals,” but they are perfectly well suited to colder weather.
-They’ll be outdoors for most of the winter, and the only time we have to bring them indoors is when the pond freezes.
+They’ll be outdoors for most of the winter.

 The cold temperatures are not the only concerns in the winter months.
 Slick conditions are also on the forefront of our minds.
 To keep our animals safe, we’ll drain many of the water features in our animal habitats, if the exhibit conditions are too slick, we’ll keep our animals safe and warm indoors.

 Throughout the year, we supplement our animals’ diet with trimmings from landscaping throughout the Zoo and Gardens as well as from our greenhouses, this makes it possible for our herbivores to enjoy leafy greens whether they’re indoors or out.

 We don’t just have indoor spaces for our animals to stay warm in, our guests too can enjoy the heat of our indoor spaces — Simon Skjodt International Orangutan Center, Oceans, Deserts Dome, Ascension St. Vincent Dolphin Pavilion and Hilbert Conservatory — guests and animals can stay warm all winter long in these locations.